 - Search: To find related articles or products that customers need to find on our website

-- Wishlist: Help customers save their interest and favorite products, track and purchase products.
-Help sellers know what products customers are interested in, to offer ways to reach customers.
+- Wishlist: To help customers save their interest and favorite products, track and purchase products.
+To help sellers know which products customers are interested in in oder to offer the ways to reach the customers.